Bluefield Band Policy: updated Sept.2019

 Gear jockeys: This group of students would set up and tear down for our concerts with the help of the other band members.
 They would also play an essential role on our band trips.
 These people don’t mind doing physical work.
 They have good spatial management skills.
 They can also work as a team.
 They would also set up for the early morning rehearsals.
 This will be a group of 6-8 students.
-They will select a leader for the group to oversee all concert set up and tear down with the help of the music classes.
+They will select a leader for the group to oversee all concert set up and tear down.

 Section leaders: There will be one student from each section chosen as a section leader.
 This person is an excellent musician, has very good leadership skills, is confident, reliable, and well organized.
 The leader must be able to attend all sectional practices.
 The leader must inform Mrs. Blanchard of students who are missing sectional practices.
 The leader works to keep the section accountable for learning their music.

 Attendance and punctuality are vital to the success of the band program.
 Students are expected to attend all practices and to be on time!
 If a student is absent or late for 2 rehearsals for any reason, unexcused or excused, Mrs. Blanchard will contact home.
-If necessary, the student may be asked to not perform in the upcoming concert.
+If necessary, the student may be asked not to perform in the upcoming concert.
 This will be determined on an individual basis.
 If possible, please arrange appointments so you can avoid band rehearsals.
-I expect students to be in their seats and warming up by 7:50 am.

 Band uniforms are an important part of being a musician.
 We must dress appropriately for the concert experiences.
-Students are expected to wear the band sweater, white shirt with a collar, black dress pants, black shoes, and black socks.
+Students are expected to wear the band sweater, white shirt with a collar, black dress pants (no bare ankles), black shoes, and black socks.
 Please arrange to have these items ready by the end of September.
 Students are not permitted to wear athletic clothing which includes yoga pants, sneakers, and sports socks.
 Sandals are not permitted as well.

 New band sweaters will be $40.00.
 I will be ordering them very soon.